 Establishing a comprehensive, long-term plan is critical in ensuring one’s financial health and wellbeing.
-A plan serves as a roadmap for decision making, helping you successfully navigate the opportunities and challenges that come with wealth.
+A financial plan serves as a roadmap for decision making, helping you successfully navigate the opportunities and challenges that come with wealth.
 It is driven by your goals and aspirations and should consider your full financial picture.

 Below are five foundational items that every financial plan should include: